zacharyboiboi/python/bash.md

         curl equilivant of cat

-**curl cht.sh/grep** <--- bettre man page for grep can be used on any command SHOW EXAMPLES
+**curl cht.sh/grep** <--- better man page for grep can be used on any command SHOW EXAMPLES

 **explianshell.com** explains the command